~ Some special HOT PEPPER Seed (Chilli or Chile Peppers) ~

 NOTE: If you can't take the heat of this one, but fancy trying out this type of pepper, then over on the sweet-peppers page we also have its less-evil twin, a very similar but sweet pepper called 'Semaroh' from the same breeding line .

-We’re glad to offer this again for the first time in about 10 years.
+We’re glad to offer this again after a few years out of the catalogue.
 It is a very hot & early chilli pepper that really is truly black.

 It is one of our favourites, the productive bushes are covered with small conical peppers that are a proper black colour, and a pretty good heat too.